-Held annually for over two decades, the World Affairs Councils of America's National Conference engages our regional leaders and members drawn from the business, civic, and education communities with leading policy-makers and experts.
+Held annually for over two decades, the Conference engages our national network's leaders and members drawn from the business, civic, and education communities with leading policy-makers and experts.
+Confirmed Speakers and Embassy Receptions

 The Fairfax at Embassy Row is a historic Washington, DC hotel is located in the Dupont Circle area.
 A Washington, DC landmark, the hotel has an intriguing history that spans more than 80 years.